Michael Massey Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.01 team ERA that ranks 27th among all league pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.98).

-- The Reds rank 23rd in baseball in home runs given up (86 total, 1.3 per game).
+- Reds pitchers combine to give up 87 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- The lefty's last time out came on Wednesday against the Los Angeles Dodgers, when he went 5 2/3 innings, surrendering six earned runs while giving up eight hits.
+- In his most recent time out on Saturday against the St. Louis Cardinals, the right-hander went 6 2/3 innings, allowing seven earned runs while surrendering 10 hits.

-- In five games this season, the 25-year-old has an ERA of 5.40, with 7.1 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- In seven games this season, the 31-year-old has amassed a 4.21 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.